mnjore/CNS-Project-2/README.md

-# DDoS attack Detection Model based on Entropy Computing
+#  A Hybrid Network Intrusion Detection System Using Machine Learning
-#Overview
+# Overview
 This project aims to develop a Hybrid Network Intrusion Detection System (NIDS) by combining machine learning techniques to enhance the detection of network intrusions.
 The system leverages both traditional rule-based and machine learning-based approaches to provide a more robust mechanism for identifying malicious network activities.
 ## Technologies Used
 - VirtualBox